smith-nekrald/sea-cpp-src/README.md

 estimator, evaluator, validator, and analyzer.
 The corresponding folders are `evaluation` and `sense`.
 7. Backends: real logic behind the interfaces.
 Free format is allowed; the description is the most advanced.
 The corresponding source code folder is `backend`.
 8. Logging.
-Interface and configuration, correspond to folders `logging` and `conf`.
+Interface and configuration, correspond to folders `logging`.
 9. More detailed entry point description.